vinithacejojohn/hiring-engineers/answers.md

 # DataDog Challenge
+### Contents
 * Introduction
 * Questions
-* Level 0 (optional) - Setup an Ubuntu VM
+* **Level 0 (optional) - Setup an Ubuntu VM**
-* Level 1 - Collecting your Data
+* **Level 1 - Collecting your Data**
     * What is an agent
     * Tagging in agent config
     * Mysql Integration
     * Agent Check
-* Level 2 - Visualizing your Data
+* **Level 2 - Visualizing your Data**
-    * Clone database ingration dashboard
-    * Difference between a timeboard and a screenboard?
-    * snapshot of your test.support.random graph that shows it going above 0.90.

-* Level 3 - Alerting on your Data
+* **Level 3 - Alerting on your Data**
-    * Create monitor and alert
-    * Scheduling downtime for monitor

 ## Introduction
-   *  Datadog is a monitoring and analysing tool that can be used for collectig and gathering data from cloud-scale applications,servers, databases, tools, and services.
+Datadog is a monitoring and analysing tool that can be used for collectig and gathering data from cloud-scale applications,servers, databases, tools, and services.
 Datadog helps to render view of an entire stack of our infrastucture and datadog is a SaaS-based data analytics platform.

 ## Questions
-* This documentation contains the solutions to the DataDog challenge provided https://github.com/DataDog/hiring-engineers/tree/support-engineer#the-challenge
+* This documentation contains the solutions to the DataDog challenge questions for [Support Engineer](https://github.com/DataDog/hiring-engineers/tree/support-engineer#the-challenge)

 # Level 0 (optional) - Setup an Ubuntu VM
    * For this I have launched one ubuntu VM in AWS.

 ### Bonus question: What is an agent
-  * Inorder to use datadog, we have to install an agent in out host.
+  * In order to use datadog, we have to install an agent in our host.
 It is a piece of software that is capable of collecting  and presenting datas to datadog so that we are able to monitor and analyse our data.

  * Main parts of the agents are the collector, dogstatsd, and the forwarder.